BE-Hackathon-2025/Hack-Jags/README.md

 **Develop a cutting-edge software application that harnesses the power of artificial intelligence to solve a significant challenge or enhance the quality of life in your local community.
 Your solution should:**
 *   Clearly identify and validate a critical local issue or opportunity, using data-driven insights or community engagement.
-*   Employ advanced AI technologies such as generative AI, machine learning, natural language processing, or computer vision-to create practical, real-world solutions.
+*   Employ advanced AI technologies such as generative AI, machine learning, natural language processing, or computer vision to create practical, real-world solutions.
 *   Demonstrate measurable, positive outcomes for community members, supported by clear metrics and evidence.
 *   Design for scalability and adaptability, ensuring your solution can be deployed in similar communities facing comparable challenges.
 *   Present a compelling business case, highlighting return on investment (ROI), operational efficiency, or tangible performance improvements.